wryte4me/Bluetooth-Android-Remote-for-Arduino/README.md

    - Click on **Build** > **App (provide QR code for .apk)** to compile the app.
 Scan the QR code with MIT AI2 Companion to test the app on an Android device.

 ### Platform IO

+#### Prerequisite
+1. PlatformIO IDE Extension
+   - if not yet installed refer to this [How to setup PlatformIO IDE on VS Code](github.com/wryte4me/how-to-setup-platformio-ide-on-vs-code) guide to install.
+2. USB to TTL Drivers
+   - refer to this [How to install Arduino Board drivers](github.com/wryte4me/how-to-install-arduino-board-drivers) guide to ensure that your Arduino boards can be detected by your device.

 #### Configuring Firmware